4 steps to define your marketing team’s content strategy

 That being said, most marketing organizations publish loads of content each year to generate interest from different personas, leading them to make a sale.
-But oftentimes, this content doesn’t have a strategy behind it.
+But oftentimes, this content doesn’t have a marketing strategy or KPIs behind it.
 Marketers fail to ask themselves why a piece was created in the first place and what value it’s going to provide a campaign.
 As a result, content teams receive ad hoc requests that don’t relate to the goals of a campaign.

 That’s why your business needs to develop a successful content strategy that will help your brand use the content it produces wisely.
 A strategy can give your campaigns team a chance to communicate their content creation goals to all other marketing teams, so everyone is aligned with one common goal.

 Creating a successful content marketing strategy consists of four steps:

 The first step in creating a content strategy is to define a plan.
 As a marketing organization, you need to decide how frequently you want to publish content, on what topics, on what channels, and what kind of content you want it to be.
 One tool that can help is a content model.
 The most well-known content model is the hero, hub, and hygiene model.

 The hero, hub, and hygiene model helps organizations create content the falls into three areas: hub, hero, or hygiene.
 Think of this model as a pyramid with hero content at the top, hub content in the middle, and hygiene content at the bottom.
 Each type of content has its own characteristics, frequencies, and common content types.